 “When a fruit or vegetable is eaten, these natural compounds protect our cells against the ravages of free radicals and provide anti-inflammatory benefits that help to attenuate human disease incidence and progression,” said Mary Ann Lila, PhD, and PHHI Director.

 Athletes and non-athletes alike benefit from limiting their intake of added, processed sugar to ten percent of calories per day.
 To achieve this goal, the new guidelines suggest healthy eating patterns such as Mediterranean-style and vegetarian.
 Both eating patterns are nutrient dense and embrace specific types and proportions of food that are low in added sugars as well as fat and sodium.

 The Mediterranean-style eating pattern includes a lot of fruits and seafood and less dairy than other healthy eating patterns.
 The vegetarian eating pattern, in addition to the obvious omission of meat, poultry, and seafood, contains mostly legumes, soy products, nuts, seeds, and whole grains.
-For more information on these eating patterns and how to implement them into daily life, see the 2015 – 2020 Dietary Guidelines website.
+For more information on these eating patterns and how to implement them into daily life, see the middle eastern dating app in usa.

 Aubrey Mast, MPH, integrative health coach, and extension associate for nutrition at the NCSU PHHI, encourages people to add healthier, naturally occurring sugar in their diet over added, processed sugar, by “just swapping items out of the pantry.”
 Instead of refined sugar in the kitchen buy and use:

 - raw sugar